 I can only imagine how incredible Durdle Door must be at sunrise or sunset but wouldn’t want to negotiate that perilous path in anything less than full daylight!

 The solution is to take the easier, more accessible path from Lulworth Cove, which is suitable for all ages and abilities.
 I wish I’d found that first!!
 Apparently about 200,000 visitors a year use the path, making it Britain’s most visited coastal path.

 I stopped to admire the Man O’War beach too, but the prospect of schlepping down the 150 steps in my stupid sandals, then hiking back up again put me off venturing down to sea level.
 I had visions of shredded feet, a sprained ankle or worse!
 Plus I didn’t have any water with me.
 There’s always next time!

-Checking my phone, I realised I’d spent an hour just mooching around this lovely corner of the West Country, drinking in the sights and taking photographs.
+Checking my phone, I realised I’d spent an hour just mooching around this lovely corner of the West Country, drinking in the sights and taking photographs of Dorset’s stunning Jurassic Coast.
 As the early morning dog walkers started to arrive, heading for the dog-friendly beaches, it was time for me to tackle the rather breathless hike back up the promontory to the car park.
 Suffice to say the calf muscles had a good workout.